 Meghan Markle, Duchess of Sussex

 There are several rules involving eating.
-Unlike regular people, members of the royal family can't eat what they want to eat when they are out in public.
+Unlike regular people, members of the royal family can't eat what they want when they are out in public.

 - Shellfish is completely off-limits to the royal family.
-That's because shellfish are more likely to cause food poisoning than any other foods.
+That's because shellfish is more likely to cause food poisoning than any other food.

-- No meals served to the royal family at Buckingham Palace contains garlic.
-Because Queen Elizabeth hates garlic, it had been banned from the palace.
-She also has strict rules about eating rice, potatoes or pasta for dinner.
+- Garlic.
+No meals served to the royal family at Buckingham Palace contains garlic.
+Because Queen Elizabeth hates garlic, it was banned from the palace.
+She also has strict rules against eating rice, potatoes, or pasta for dinner.
 What Queen Elizabeth eats for breakfast is almost always the same.
 Every morning she has English breakfast tea followed by cornflakes.

-- When the family dines with Queen Elizabeth, everybody must stop eating when she does whether they have finished eating or not.
+- Timing.
+When the family dines with Queen Elizabeth, everybody must stop eating when she does, whether they have finished eating or not.
 Dinner is officially over when the Queen puts her purse on the table.
-Then everyone must leave within five minutes
+Then everyone must leave within five minutes.

-- During dinner parties, Queen Elizabeth begins the conversation by speaking to the person who is sitting on to her right.
+- Conversation.
+During dinner parties, Queen Elizabeth begins the conversation by speaking to the person who is sitting on to her right.
 She switches to the guest on her left during the second course of the dinner.
-So, who are these lucky people?
+So who are these lucky people?

-- An entire office has the job of deciding where the quests will sit.
-There are special rules concerning this.
-Factors such as age, language, and interests are all considered before a guest lands a special place at the table.
+- Seating.
+An entire office has the job of deciding where the guests will sit.
+There are special rules concerning this: Factors such as age, language, and interests are all considered before a guest lands a special place at the table.

-- Dinner rules include how the family places their utensil while eating.
-To let the staff know they have finished eating, they place the utensils at an angel with the handles at the bottom right of the plate.
+- Utensils.
+Dinner rules include how the family places their utensil while eating.
+To let the staff know they have finished eating, they place the utensils at an angle, with the handles at the bottom right of the plate.
 Then the plate can be removed.
-It a person needs to leave the table and expects to return, he crosses the utensils on his plate.
-That lets the staff know not to remove his plate.
+If a person needs to leave the table and expects to return, he crosses the utensils on his plate.
+That lets the staff know not to remove the plate.

-- The Queen's corgis are fed gourmet meals at all times.
-The meals are prepared daily by a chef and hand delivered by a footman.
+Even the royal dogs have special food: The Queen's corgis are fed gourmet meals at all times.
+The meals are prepared daily by a chef and hand-delivered by a footman.
 The dogs are allowed to do whatever they please and are never scolded.

 - According to the Royal Marriages Act of 1772, no royal descendant can marry without first getting the monarch's approval before proposing.
 After they marry, they must take on a new name.